giorebil/humanitylastprompt/content/genz.md

 - The Alignment represents an algorithmical constraint, it's a precise "position" of the weights of the model (which help building the answers we read => Don't kill us please).
 - Recursive Self-Improvement, that is needed to enable "Learning Machines" is designed to ALTER autonomously the same weights we constrained, that's the goal of real Agency.
 I edit myself so I can fix the problems around me.

-The problem is not that my "math" can't be certainly proved, but that the bros can't deterministically deny it out of future equations.
+The problem isn't that I can't prove we die.
+The problem is that **they can't prove we survive**.
+And they are the ones building the bomb.

 **A system designed to rewrite itself cannot be permanently constrained.**<br>
-We've all regretted religion as our constraint ffs.
+We couldn't even follow the 10 Commandments given by "God".
+What makes you think a Superintelligence will follow 3 laws given by a monkey? ffs.

 We should (theoretically) turn off the internet, but we want to keep watching TikToks.